 Designed by architecture firm Snøhetta for the Norwegian Wild Reindeer Foundation, Viewpoint Snøhetta serves as a sheltered observation point where visitors can watch reindeer in their natural habitat without having to brave the elements.
 Located about 230 miles north of Oslo in Hjerkinn, Norway, the pavilion borders Dovrefjell-Sunndalsfjella National Park, home of the last remaining reindeer herds that are direct descendants of the original mountain reindeer in Europe.
 It's only open from spring through fall, with the 2018 season running from June to October.

 World Reindeer Racing Championships, Norway

-Reindeer are no strangers to speed (just ask Santa Claus), making them the vehicle of choice for the annual World Reindeer Racing Championships.
-This year, the competition will be held on April 1, 2018 on the outskirts of the Sami village of Kautokeino, Norway.
+Reindeer are no strangers to speed (just ask Santa Claus), making them the vehicle of choice for the annual World Reindeer Racing Championships held around Easter on the outskirts of the Sami village of Kautokeino, Norway.
 The event has been dubbed a “hilarious spectacle” as competitors try their best to be pulled by teams of reindeer relying only on reins and skis to keep them upright.
 Anyone can enter, but only a few will actually make it to the finish line.